csc301-2023-fall/project-48-yorkregioneducationalservices-T/deliverables/yres_scheduler/yres_scheduler_backend/README.md

 # YRES Scheduler: Backend API

-Short intro paragraph about the purpose of the backend API, what is its purpose in the overall software, linking to frontend etc.
+Short intro paragraph about the purpose of the backend API, what is its purpose in the overall software, linking to frontend etc..

 ## Table of Contents
 1. [Getting Started](#getting-started)